Nag’s Head, Islington

 A bustling commercial zone situated around the junction of Seven Sisters Road with Holloway Road, regarded by Islington council as one of the borough’s two most important ‘town centres’

 For much of the 19th century, the Nag’s Head marked the edge of Islington’s northward spread and was the terminus for its first tramway in 1871.
-The vicinity became a focus for retailers serving the expanding middle-class community of Holloway, while the pub was rebuilt in Italianate style.
+The vicinity soon became a focus for retailers serving the expanding middle-class community of Holloway and the pub was rebuilt in Italianate style.

-The west side of Holloway Road has a hall of residence for London Metropolitan University students and a lavish art deco cinema, opened as the Gaumont in 1938, but now an Odeon.
-The Nag’s Head itself spent its latter years as an Irish theme pub and has since converted to downmarket retail use.
-There are ambitious plans for a new, mixed-use development at Nag’s Head, but these may take some while to come to fruition.
+The west side of Holloway Road has a hall of residence for London Metropolitan University students and a lavish art deco cinema, opened as the Gaumont in 1938, and now an Odeon.
+The Nag’s Head itself spent its latter years as an Irish theme pub and has since become a ‘licensed family entertainment centre’.

 Postal district: N7